bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 okay, you have to...
 Let me ask this question real quick.
 So, because I was going to ask, has there been any block mined that doesn't include any segwit transactions?

-Speaker 1: 00:34:14

-Since

-Speaker 0: 00:34:14

-segwit is out and that would be empty blocks.
+Since segwit is out and that would be empty blocks.

 Speaker 1: 00:34:16